Coderrob/pinata-ipfs-scripts-for-nft-projects/README.md

 #### Settings

-`var: outputPath` - The relative output file path.
+`var: OUTPUT_PATH` - The relative output file path.
 Defaulted to `./output/file-hashes.json`.

-`var: folderPath` - The relative folder path containing the files to be processed.
+`var: FOLDER_PATH` - The relative folder path containing the files to be processed.
 Each file will have its name and CIDsha256 hash mapped.
 Defaulted to the `files` folder.

 #### Command